AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/best-practices/credentials.md

 The Amazon Sales Channel app requires credentials and secrets to perform certain actions and interact with the Amazon API.
 These items must be changed every 180 days to comply with Amazon standards, and they could be updated in runtime.
 Therefore, creating a static set of credentials is not an option.

-This topic describes the method the development team used to safely store these credentials in a way that allows for easy and updating whenever required.
+This topic describes the method the development team used to safely store these credentials in a way that allows for easy updating when necessary.

 ## Use case

 The development team chose to implement a cypher algorithm to safely store and retrieve these credentials.
-This algorithm encrypts the credentials of each store using a unique vector randomly generated when the store is created.
+This algorithm encrypts the credentials of each store using a unique vector that is randomly generated when the store is created.

 The merchant enters credentials and secrets when creating a new store through the Admin using the **Add Amazon Store** menu.